fabriziosalmi/freesounds/README.md

 ## Mission

-> Why to pay for space when you can get free space and use your money for your equipment?
+> Why to pay for space when you can get enough free space and use your money for your equipment?

 [Free Sounds](https://sound.freeundergroundtekno.org) is the answer.
 Up to **10GB of free space** for any music artist or producer.